Lua

 fortran.so

-Our Lua program hello.lua
+The Lua script hello.lua

-simply imports the shared library
+has to import the shared library

 fortran.so